Skip to main content

 Checking your health

 You should check with your doctor that you can meet the medical standards of fitness to drive before you reapply for your driving licence.
-These standards are set out in the 'At a glance guide to the current standards of fitness to drive'.
+These standards are set out in the 'Assessing fitness to drive: a guide for medical professionals'.
 All medical practitioners have access to this publication.

 How to re-apply for your car or motorcycle driving licence